swax/NAISYS/docs/008-supervisor-users.md

 { "agentId": 42 }
 ```

 Imports an existing hub agent as a supervisor user, linking by uuid.
-Creates a local `User` with `isAgent: true` and no passkeys.
+Creates a local `User` with `isAgent: true` and no passwordHash.
 Conflicts on duplicate uuid or username.
 Requires `supervisor_admin`.
 This is the same shape as the lazy auto-provision path (see below), just driven explicitly.

 Response: `201 { success, message, id, username }`.